mdn/content/files/en-us/web/accessibility/aria/roles/application_role/index.md

 In this mode, the web author is completely responsible for handling any and all keyboard input, focus management, and other interactions and cannot assume assistive technologies would do any processing on their end.

-If the web application encompassed by the application role contains parts that _should_ be treated like normal web content, a role of [`document`](/en-US/docs/Web/Accessibility/ARIA/Roles/document_role) or [`article`](/en-US/docs/Web/Accessibility/ARIA/Roles/article_role) should be used.
+If the web application encompassed by the application role contains parts that _should_ be treated like normal web content, a role of [`document`](/en-US/docs/Web/Accessibility/ARIA/Roles/document_role) or [`article`](/en-US/docs/Web/Accessibility/ARIA/Roles/article_role) should be used to contain such content.

 ### Background